Don’t Think of Twitter Data as Twitter Data

 Think of Twitter as one massive focus group that eliminates bias.
 At Affinio, we care about how a network is connected.
 Instead of looking at what people are saying, Affinio analyzes what people choose to follow.
 What people choose to follow indicates a signal of interest.
 The interests and signals that we portray on one network are relevant to the core of who we are.
 People typically only follow, read, watch, like, share and consume what resonates with them.
 This is why Affinio prides itself on analyzing the interest graph.
 The Affinio algorithm ingests massive amounts of Twitter audience data – or social signals – and uncovers naturally-occurring actionable insights derived from a significant, unbiased, representative audience.

 What makes Twitter data even more valuable is that its insights are so rich they can be used to inform strategies across any network, even traditional marketing efforts.
 Armed with insights such as the brands, media channels, and influencers that matter to thousands of people, marketers have defensive data to drive all of their strategies.

-“Twitter data is usually garbage.
-But when analyzed in the right way, it proves to be unbelievably insightful.
+“Twitter data, when analyzed in the right way, proves to be unbelievably insightful.
 It’s trumping more expensive, considered, careful data sources for the role it plays in helping us understand our brands and audiences.
 The seemingly small caveat about it being ‘analyzed in the right way’ is the real killer insight here though.
 Basically, I mean when you apply the Affinio special sauce to it.” – David Boyle, EVP of Insight, BBC Worldwide